Building 320, East Hospital Road

 [Back to Top]

 Scope of Training - In the US Army Advanced Education Program in Periodontics residents are exposed to a broad range of techniques used in both non-surgical and surgical periodontics, thus gaining the background and experience necessary to select those techniques that work best for them and to instruct others in their use.
 New and improved techniques and materials are evaluated as they are introduced to the dental profession specifically those with applicability to periodontics.
-In addition, graduate-level basic science courses are provided at the GRU College of Dental Medicine for the first two years of the program.
+In addition, post graduate level science courses are provided at the Georgia Regents University (GRU) College of Dental Medicine for the first two years of the program.
 The core curriculum includes: microbiology, immunology, anatomy, histology, embryology, genetics, biochemistry, oral pathology, pharmacology, physiology, research design/protocol development, and statistics.

 [Back to Top]

 First Year of the Program - After an initial in-processing, all first-year residents complete basic life support, advanced cardiac life support, attend the annual GRU Implant Course, and successfully complete the Fort Gordon Sedation and Physical Diagnosis courses.
 A significant emphasis of the first half of the first year includes clinical rotations through various services at D.D.
 Eisenhower Army Medical Center (DDEAMC) including Anesthesia (8 weeks), Internal Medicine (4 weeks), ENT (4 weeks), and Oral and Maxillofacial Surgery (4 weeks).
-Graduate-level classes and seminars at GRU are attended.
+In the fall residents begin their didactic coursework at GRU.
 Also a periodontal research project in partial fulfillment of a Master of Science degree leading to a thesis and manuscript suitable for publishing in a periodontal or basic sciences journal is initiated during this year.
 Significant progress on the assigned project is expected.
 Surgical and non-surgical periodontics are included in the second half of the year to provide background in the broad field of periodontics.

 [Back to Top]

 Second Year of the Program - Upon satisfactory completion of the first year of training, the second is immersed in clinical periodontics.
 Second-year residents expand on their knowledge and experience in the comprehensive management of the periodontal patient, minimal and moderate sedation, and pain control.
 The second-year resident assumes a greater degree of responsibility for the examination, diagnosis, and treatment of patients that present with all forms of periodontal diseases.
 Formal instruction by the staff is provided for all aspects of periodontal care and therapeutic periodontal principles are stressed.
 Proficiency of basic periodontal skills is required through documented completed cases before more advanced procedures are attempted.
 It is expected that progressively more complex cases including advanced implant, bone augmentation for site development, and sinus cases will be assigned the second half of the year.
 A thorough degree of skill and aptitude in the specialty requires the repeated application of principles learned through the formulation of accurate and practical patient treatment plans.
 Supervision remains constant through discussion and consultation with the mentor(s).
 The residents also attend an orthodontic rotation one half day per month.
 The rotation consists of a lecture followed by treatment of patients requiring orthodontic care (minor tooth movement or forced eruption for site development, for example).
 The second-year resident is required to present lectures and demonstrations to prepare for assumption of future teaching responsibilities.
-All second-year residents present two-three lectures for a GRU Hygiene course.
-The second-year residents complete their GRU coursework.
-Upon completion of their research project and thesis defense all requirements are met for the GRU Master's Degree in Oral Biology.
+The second-year residents complete their GRU coursework, and upon completion of their research project all requirements are met for the USU Master of Science Degree in Oral Biology.
 It is a goal to complete all requirements for the Master's Degree by the end of the second year.
 From their research each resident is expected to submit a manuscript for publication.
-Weekly literature seminars, case presentations, and oral pathology seminars, mock board exams, and the annual Periodontics-Prosthodontics Short Course are an integral part of the resident's second year.
-Residents also attend the annual American Academy of Periodontology meeting.
+Weekly literature seminars, case presentations, and oral pathology seminars, mock board exams, and the annual Endodontics-Periodontics-Prosthodontics Short Course are an integral part of the resident's second year.
+Residents may attend the annual American Academy of Periodontology meeting.

 [Back to Top]